TadiT7/treble_experimentations_wiki/Leagoo-Power-5.md

 BUGS:

 1. The device might show as not certified, so you won't be able to use any Google services until you register your device.
-Guide from [Androidsage](https://www.androidsage.com/2018/03/29/fix-device-is-not-certified-by-google-error-on-play-store/)to help doing that;
+Guide from [Androidsage](https://www.androidsage.com/2018/03/29/fix-device-is-not-certified-by-google-error-on-play-store/) to help doing that;
 2. Brightness seems to be at 50% when set at a maximum.
 This issue might be due to the Vendor Overlays (not a 100% sure though), I am investigating this, but I am using the device as it is and it is fine for me, until we find a solution for it.

 Quick Guide: